• About

 Crossvine flowers

-As you would expect with an orange-yellow tubular flower, hummingbirds and bees are attracted to crossvine and are an early source of nectar in the spring.
+Hummingbirds and bees are attracted to crossvine, and it is an early source of nectar in the spring.
 I have noticed that the crossvine on my arbor has become thick enough to create a small specialized habitat for lizards, insects, and other small creatures.
-I am always careful to wear gloves and make plenty of noise to warn the critters when I am trimming the vine back.

 Interesting fact